OUR TEAM has a wealth of combined experience in applied microbiology research and delivering science services and solutions to industry.

 Emma Winley is a horticulturalist and applied microbiologist with 20 years experience in postharvest physiology of horticultural produce and postharvest microbiology.
 Emma has worked for the NSW Department of Agriculture, the CSIRO, the NSW Food Authority, Western Sydney University and Applied Horticultural Research.

-– Research Scientist /
+– Research Microbiologist /

 – Research Microbiologist